Engagement & Resources

 - Recruit new election judges ages 18-24 who may be new voters, to influence turnout in that age group now and in all future elections.

 - Evaluate outreach efforts - communicate and update the community on voter participation, particularly where we, as a community, can work better to communicate with and include voters in the process.

-Ramsey County has approximately 332,000 registered voters in Ramsey County, and we are aware that about 40,000 more residents are eligible to vote.
+Ramsey County has over 325,000 registered voters, and an estimated 50,000 more residents are eligible to vote.
 We would like all residents who are eligible to be registered and we would like to connect with the community each election so voters can have their voices heard in local, state and federal realms.

 Engagement & outreach partnerships